 Respect- Holds one's self, each other person, and the environment in high regard; acknowledges the inherent value in each human being and each living thing; honors the rights of others to be autonomous and to be treated with dignity.

-Integrity- Conducts human interactions in a fair and straightforward manner; tells the truth; does not cheat, steal; behaves in a manner consistent with one's professed values and ideals.
+Integrity- Conducts human interactions in a fair and straightforward manner; tells the truth; does not cheat, or steal; behaves in a manner consistent with one's professed values and ideals.

 Dependable - Even when facing adversity and challenges.
 Demonstrates a willingness to act positively on a moral value even in the face of potential personal loss; a willingness to take calculated risks to achieve a positive result.